 After completing the orientation, the participants will move on to the training courses identified in their individual training and career development plans.
 While participants will have access to NCHM’s entire curriculum, consisting of more than thirty courses as well as hundreds of online webinars, the expectation is that they will complete two to three core courses prior to beginning their apprenticeship and take advantage of NCHM offerings after employment begins.
 The exact formula will depend on the needs and skills of the veteran and the nature and requirements of the apprenticeship.
 Throughout this process, participants in the demonstration will have access to the NCHM Advisory Team, which will be there to answer any questions and advise them on modifications to their career development plan as needed.

 The goal is to place 100% of the veteran participants in an apprenticeship that leads to gainful, permanent employment in the housing industry and to demonstrate the viability of the program concept.
 Once this demonstration proves successful, it should garner the support needed to expand and enhance the program.

 Interested in the Veterans for Housing Initiative?
-If you are a veteran, please click the button to learn how to apply.
+If you are a veteran, please click the button to register as a candidate.

 Are you a veteran currently working in the housing industry and want to help contribute to building this grassroots effort?
 We want to hear from you as well!
 Please click here to get in contact with the Advisory Team and lets see how we can work together towards our common goal.

 Employers & Other Stakeholders

 There are many different ways you and your organization can help the Veterans for Housing Initiative.
 Whether it’s by contributing ideas and insights, or by pledging an apprenticeship spot in your organization through our Veterans Apprenticeship Program, we want you to join the team and help make the Veterans for Housing Initiative a success.

 Please reach out to the NCHM Leadership Team directly to find out how to best get involved in this Initiative.